Wild Oats takes lead in Sydney to Hobart - Sport - NZ Herald News

 "The race record is not actually that fast, it's 17 knots average or something like that.
 We averaged 21 knots in the Brisbane to Keppel race earlier in the year.
 In a couple of knots of current, there's plenty of opportunity for these 100 footers to go faster than the race record."

-Scallywag skipper David Witt was emphatic "the race record will be broken."
+Scallywag skipper David Witt was emphatic that "the race record will be broken."

-"Our routing has got one day 11 hours to the Iron Pot (island)," he said.
+"Our routing has got 1 day, 11 hours to the Iron Pot (island)," he said.
 "That's seven hours inside the record and with about 12 miles to sail."

 This story has been automatically published from the Associated Press wire which uses US spellings